 On January 20, the Lao PDR will appear before the United Nations Human Rights Council for its Universal Periodic Review (UPR).
 The Sombath Initiative has prepared a petition appealing to governments to prioritise Sombath’s disappearance in Laos’ UPR hearing.
 The petition is attached.

 We request your endorsement for this petition.
 If you are willing to endorse it, please send the full name of your organisation and country to [email protected].

-by January 12, 2015.
+com by January 12, 2015.
 We also request that you share this petition with other national, regional antinad international organisations and urge them to endorse it.
-Again, all endorsements should be sent to [email protected]com
+Again, all endorsements should be sent to [email protected]. com by January 12.

 We look forward to your support.